elansarii/thamara/EXCHANGE_HUB_IMPLEMENTATION.md

 - Uses plot data from plotStore (if available)
 - Enhances matching when user has context
 - Graceful degradation when no context exists
+- Connects with Drops feature for harvest-to-market flow
+- Links to OrgBridge for verified hub bundle requests

 ---